aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 ```

 ## **Set Custom Rotation Angle for TextFrame**
-Aspose.Slides for Java now supports, Setting custom rotation angle for textframe.
+Aspose.Slides for Node.js via Java now supports, Setting custom rotation angle for textframe.
 In this topic, we will see with example how to set the RotationAngle property in Aspose.Slides.
 The new methods [setRotationAngle](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ITextFrameFormat#setRotationAngle-float-) and [getRotationAngle](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ITextFrameFormat#getRotationAngle--) have been added to [IChartTextBlockFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IChartTextBlockFormat) and [ITextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ITextFrameFormat) interfaces, allows to set the custom rotation angle for textframe.
 In order to set the RotationAngle, Please follow the steps below:

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 2. Add a chart on slide.